LACMIP/emu/docs/_documentation/cataloging.md

 Every specimen ID tag will have a *New ID* to be entered into the database; only some will also have an *Old name* to enter.
 {: .notice--warning}

-   16 | If an *Old name* has been provided, create a new identification by clicking in the second row of the *Identification List* table.
+   16 | If an *Old name* has been provided, create another identification by clicking in the second row of the *Identification List* table.
 You should see new, empty fields above.
 As with the first (new) identification, type the taxonomic name into the *Taxon* field in EMu and enter any modifier data into *Modifier* and *Modifier Rank*.
-For *Old name* only, if the taxon doesn't appear, you may enter "Old name" into the *Taxon* field in EMu and then type out the name into the *Comments* field.
+If the taxon doesn't appear--for *Old name* only--you may enter "Old name" into the *Taxon* field in EMu and then type out that name into the *Comments* field.
-   17 | If *Old ID by* is provided, enter the name (formatted "Firstname Lastname"); enter "unknown" if this field on the ID tag is blank.
+   17 | If *Old ID by* is provided, enter the name (formatted "Firstname Lastname"); enter "unknown" if this field is blank on the ID tag.
-   18 | If a date is provided for the *Old ID by*, enter thsi into *Date Identified* in EMu.
+   18 | If a date is provided for the *Old ID by* value, enter this information into *Date Identified* in EMu.
    19 | Select "No" for both *Filed As* and *Currently Accepted*.

 {% include figure image_path="/assets/images/cataloging_taxonomynotfound_2020.jpg" alt="image of Identifications tab" caption="**Example of how to proceed if you come across an identification on an ID tag that you cannot find in EMu**.
 Right-click the image above to enlarge it in a separate tab or window." %}

-**If you cannot read the handwriting on the ID tag**, or **no name is returned when you hit tab**, ask for assistance.
-If no one is immediately available to help: 1) if you are trying to enter a *New ID* into EMu, leave the *Taxon* field blank and enter "TAXONOMY NOT FOUND" followed by the *New ID* in EMu's *Comments* field (e.g. "TAXONOMY NOT FOUND Bittscala sp."; 2) if you are trying to enter an *Old name*, type "Old name" in the *Taxon* field and transcribe whatever is written on the ID tag for *Old name* in EMu's *Comments* field (e.g. "Placenticeras pacificum").
+**If you cannot read the handwriting on the ID tag**, or **no name is returned when you hit tab**, ask for assistance. **If no one is immediately available to help:** 1) if you are trying to enter a *New ID* into EMu, leave the *Taxon* field blank and enter "TAXONOMY NOT FOUND" followed by the *New ID* in EMu's *Comments* field (e.g. "TAXONOMY NOT FOUND Bittscala sp."; 2) if you are trying to enter an *Old name*, type "Old name" in the *Taxon* field and transcribe whatever is written on the ID tag for *Old name* in EMu's *Comments* field (e.g. "Pecten sp.").
 {: .notice--warning}

 That's it!
 Save the catalogue record, **make sure you remembered to record the lot number on the paper ID tag**, and move on to the next specimen.

+## Editing a catalogue record

+The most common reason that catalogue records need to be edited is to update the lot count and/or identification of a specimen that was cataloged circa 2002-2013.
+These specimens are frequently interspersed with previously uncataloged specimens in a single tray.
+There are a few important things to keep in mind when editing catalogue records:
+- Some boxes contain multiple ID tags, i.e. for some specimens you may be editing multiple catalogue records.
+- Never remove any labels from a specimen box.
+- Please do not reorganize the boxes within their trays during cataloging.

+In order to edit a catalogue record you first need to find it.
+Search for the catalogue number (e.g. "26376.19") in the *Cat.
+No.* field of the EMu [Catalogue module]({{ site.baseurl }}/documentation/catalogue/) in [search mode]({{ site.baseurl }}/documentation/modes/).
+View the record in edit mode and systematically check that the information on the new ID tag is accurate in EMu.
+Where it is not–e.g. if the *Lot Count* in EMu is "6" but on the new ID tag it is "3"–update EMu.
+You will **always** need to add an identification to the EMu catalogue record based on the ID tag *New ID*, *ID By*, and *Date* fields.
+You will also **almost always** need to update *Disposition* to "in collection."

+# Tips

-#### Ditto-ing values
+## Ditto-ing values

 EMu can facilitate very efficient cataloging if you take a few minutes to set up your workflow.
 Default values and ditto-ing are two tools to help you do just that, and are explained further down in this section.